Platformus/Platformus-Docs/fundamentals/platformus_core/roles.rst

 .. image:: /images/fundamentals/audience/roles/3.png

 The same as :ref:`permissions <permissions>`, roles are attached to a user as the claims while signing in.
-You can check them from the code, but permissions checking is preferred.
+You can check them from the code to control rights and restrict access, but permissions checking is preferred.